netxms/netxms-doc/admin/appendix.rst

     - 300
     - Yes
   * - Scheduler.TaskRetentionTime
-    - Period (in seconds) after which non-recurring scheduled tasks (e.g. Maintenance enter / Maintenance leave) are deleted.
+    - Period (in seconds) after which non-recurring scheduled tasks (e.g.
+      Maintenance enter / Maintenance leave) are deleted.
     - 86400
+    - No
+  * - Server.AllowedCiphers
+    - A bitmask for encryption algorithms allowed in the server (sum of the values to allow multiple algorithms at once):

+        - 1 - AES256
+        - 2 - Blowfish-256
+        - 4 - IDEA
+        - 8 - 3DES
+        - 16 - AES128
+        - 32 - Blowfish-128
+    - 63
+    - Yes
+  * - Server.EscapeLocalCommands
+    - Enable/disable TAB and new line characters replacement by \t \n \r in execute command on management server action.
+    - false
+    - No
+  * - Server.ImportConfigurationOnStartup
+    - Import configuration (templates, events, object tools, etc) on server startup.
+Configuration is imported from files located on |product_name|
+      server in share/templates.
+Missing elements are identified by GUID.
+    - Only missing elements
+    - Yes
+  * - Server.MessageOfTheDay
+    - Message to be shown when a user logs into the console.
+    -
+    - No
+  * - Server.Security.CaseInsensitiveLoginNames
+    - Enable/disable case insensitive login names.
+    - false
+    - Yes
+  * - Server.Security.ExtendedLogQueryAccessControl
+    - Enable/disable extended access control in log queries.
+When enabled, server will check user's access to objects and only select those log records where user has read access to related object.
+Please note that enabling this option can cause slow and inefficient SQL queries depending on number of objects and actual access right assignment.
+    - false
+    - No
+  * - Server.Security.GraceLoginCount
+    - Number of times a user can login if password has been expired.
+    - 5
+    - No
+  * - Server.Security.IntruderLockoutThreshold
+    - Number of incorrect password attempts after which a user account is temporarily locked.
+    - 0
+    - No
+  * - Server.Security.IntruderLockoutTime
+    - Duration of user account temporarily lockout (in minutes) if allowed number of incorrect password attempts was exceeded.
+    - 30
+    - No
+  * - Server.Security.MinPasswordLength
+    - Default minimum password length for a |product_name| user.
+The default applied only if per-user setting is not defined.
+    - 0
     - No
   * - ServerColor
     - Identification color for this server.
 Used in status bar of management console.
     -
     - No
   * - ServerCommandOutputTimeout